CVS Health (NYSE:CVS) Releases FY 2021 Earnings Guidance

 CVS Health (NYSE:CVS) updated its FY 2021 earnings guidance on Thursday.
 The company provided earnings per share (EPS) guidance of $7.900-$8.000 for the period, compared to the Thomson Reuters consensus estimate of $7.980.
 The company issued revenue guidance of -.

-A number of analysts recently issued reports on the stock.
-Deutsche Bank Aktiengesellschaft increased their target price on shares of CVS Health from $101.00 to $107.00 and gave the stock a buy rating in a research report on Friday, November 5th.
-Truist increased their target price on shares of CVS Health from $94.00 to $112.00 and gave the stock a buy rating in a research report on Thursday, November 4th.
-Raymond James upped their price target on CVS Health from $95.00 to $115.00 and gave the stock a strong-buy rating in a report on Thursday, November 4th.
-Citigroup upped their price target on CVS Health from $98.00 to $111.00 and gave the stock a buy rating in a report on Thursday, November 4th.
+CVS has been the topic of several research analyst reports.
+Raymond James raised their price objective on CVS Health from $95.00 to $115.00 and gave the company a strong-buy rating in a report on Thursday, November 4th.
+Citigroup raised their price objective on CVS Health from $98.00 to $111.00 and gave the company a buy rating in a report on Thursday, November 4th.
 They noted that the move was a valuation call.
-Finally, Mizuho upped their price target on CVS Health from $98.00 to $105.00 and gave the stock a buy rating in a report on Wednesday, November 10th.
-Four investment analysts have rated the stock with a hold rating, thirteen have assigned a buy rating and one has issued a strong buy rating to the company.
-According to MarketBeat.com, the stock has a consensus rating of Buy and an average target price of $104.11.
+Seaport Global Securities initiated coverage on CVS Health in a report on Wednesday.
+They issued a buy rating and a $110.00 price objective on the stock.
+Truist raised their price objective on CVS Health from $94.00 to $112.00 and gave the company a buy rating in a report on Thursday, November 4th.
+Finally, Royal Bank of Canada lifted their price target on CVS Health from $97.00 to $107.00 and gave the stock an outperform rating in a research note on Thursday, November 4th.
+Four investment analysts have rated the stock with a hold rating, sixteen have issued a buy rating and one has given a strong buy rating to the company.
+According to MarketBeat.com, the company presently has a consensus rating of Buy and a consensus target price of $104.70.

-The business also recently announced a quarterly dividend, which was paid on Monday, November 1st.
+The firm also recently announced a quarterly dividend, which was paid on Monday, November 1st.
 Shareholders of record on Friday, October 22nd were given a $0.50 dividend.
-This represents a $2.00 annualized dividend and a yield of 2.19%.
 The ex-dividend date was Thursday, October 21st.
-CVS Health’s dividend payout ratio is presently 34.97%.
+This represents a $2.00 dividend on an annualized basis and a yield of 2.20%.
+CVS Health’s dividend payout ratio is currently 34.97%.

-In other news, COO Jonathan C. Roberts sold 108,870 shares of the firm’s stock in a transaction on Wednesday, November 3rd.
-The stock was sold at an average price of $95.00, for a total transaction of $10,342,650.00.
-The sale was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
-Also, EVP Troyen A. Brennan sold 2,625 shares of the firm’s stock in a transaction on Thursday, September 2nd.
-The shares were sold at an average price of $87.00, for a total value of $228,375.00.
-Following the transaction, the executive vice president now directly owns 140,201 shares in the company, valued at $12,197,487.
+In related news, EVP Troyen A. Brennan sold 28,159 shares of the business’s stock in a transaction on Monday, November 1st.
+The stock was sold at an average price of $90.00, for a total value of $2,534,310.00.
+The transaction was disclosed in a filing with the SEC, which is accessible through this link.
+Also, COO Jonathan C. Roberts sold 108,870 shares of the business’s stock in a transaction on Wednesday, November 3rd.
+The stock was sold at an average price of $95.00, for a total value of $10,342,650.00.
 The disclosure for this sale can be found here.
-Insiders sold 222,411 shares of company stock worth $20,387,951 over the last ninety days.
-0.69% of the stock is owned by corporate insiders.
+Insiders sold 219,786 shares of company stock worth $20,159,576 in the last 90 days.
+Company insiders own 0.69% of the company’s stock.

 CVS Health Corp. engages in the provision of health care services.
 It operates through the following segments: Pharmacy Services, Retail or Long Term Care, Health Care Benefits, and Corporate/Other.
 The Pharmacy Services segment offers pharmacy benefit management solutions.
 The Retail or Long Term Care segment includes selling of prescription drugs and assortment of general merchandise.